Types of Natural Stone for Home Decoration

 - small architectural forms, including fountains

-- as rubble in civil works
+- as crushed stone in civil engineering

-Syenite (egyptian granite)
+Syenite (Egyptian granite)

-Disadvantage: not too resistant to weathering
+Disadvantage: not especially resistant to weathering.

-Application of syenite:
+Applications of syenite:

-- manufacturing of steps of any types
+- manufacture of steps of all kinds

 - paving of sites and paths